Helene Fischer, Luis Fonsi join hands for new single | DW | 12.08.2021

 Fischer and Fonsi are no strangers to performing together

-Fonsi was just as effusive about their duet.
-"It's such a great honor for me to be able to record 'Vamos a Marte' with the one and only Helene Fischer.
+Fonsi was just as effusive about their duet: "It's such a great honor for me to be able to record 'Vamos a Marte' with the one and only Helene Fischer.
 She's an artist who can do anything, she's truly capable of everything.
-And it was super exciting to sing a song in German and Spanish — that's something I've never done before," he said in a statement.
+And it was super exciting to sing a song in German and Spanish — that's something I've never done before."

 Between Earth and Mars